massimocaprinali/cloud-foundry-public/liberty-configureSSLCerts.md

 # Security Considerations

 If you want to add your own certificates to the Liberty keystore, there are a few considerations to note.
-When a stand-alone application is deployed, a default Liberty configuration is provided for the application.
-You would need to configure an on-prem Liberty server and use one of the following methods for pushing your application: [server directory](/docs/cloud-foundry-public?topic=cloud-foundry-public-options_for_pushing#server_directory) or [packaged server](/docs/cloud-foundry-public?topic=cloud-foundry-public-options_for_pushing#packaged_server).
+When a stand-alone app is deployed, a default Liberty configuration is provided for the app.
+You would need to configure an on-prem Liberty server and use one of the following methods for pushing your app: [server directory](/docs/cloud-foundry-public?topic=cloud-foundry-public-options_for_pushing#server_directory) or [packaged server](/docs/cloud-foundry-public?topic=cloud-foundry-public-options_for_pushing#packaged_server).

 ## Adding trusted certificates to Liberty
 In the IBM Knowledge Center there are a few resources that will help guide you to create certificates in the Liberty keystore.